goeaway/TrueLayerPokedex/README.md

 #### Rate Limiting

 In production I'd add some kind of rate limiting functionality, public APIs such as this can be easily abused if they don't restrict usage.
-For the purposes of this challenge I didn't think it was necessary but it would be extremely important in a real scenario.
+For the purposes of this challenge I didn't think it was necessary but it would be valuable in a real scenario.
 I could do this by using [this nuget package](https://github.com/stefanprodan/AspNetCoreRateLimit) which adds a middleware to the request pipeline which can reject requests early from IPs if they violate the rate limit.

 #### Common low level service between ITranslators